 If you want to live off the grid in Nova Scotia then you will need a reliable bear spray, my personal recommendation is to use one that is effective against all types of bears Click here to check it out on Amazon.com

 Nova Scotia has only one city with over 100k population, the biggest cities are Halifax with 440k population, Cape Breton 97k population, Truro 13k population, Amherst 9.5k population, and New Glasgow with 9.2k residents.
-Halifax has held the record of the biggest manmade explosion until the invention of the atomic bomb.
+Halifax held the record for the biggest manmade explosion until the invention of the atomic bomb.
 In 1917 two ships in the harbor collided and one of them was transporting explosives, the resulting explosion destroyed the surrounding area.

 Luckily today there are strict rules on how dangerous cargo has to be transported and there have been no other major incidents in this province.
 Nova Scotia is a peninsula, which basically means that it is surrounded by sea, except for one small part in the north.
 This means that the local weather is mostly determined by the local tides and oceanic currents.
 From an off grid living perspective, this means that you have to choose your off grid location extremely carefully.